Diagnosis & Tests

 X-rays are usually used to confirm if a bone is broken and to find the locations of any loose bony pieces.
 Other diseases of the bone can also show up on an x-ray, such as osteoporosis, Paget’s disease, or compression fractures in the spine.

 The FRAX®tool has been developed to predict the risk of a fracture.
-This tool can provide a personalized score to predict your 10-year probability of a major fracture.
+This tool can provide a personalized score to predict the probability of a major fracture over the next 10 years.
 It combines your risk factors for fractures and your bone density.
 You can discuss this tool with your healthcare provider.

 Your healthcare provider may also order blood tests such as: